Still of the Night (song): Music video

 The director of the music video was Marty Callner.
 Initially the female role of the "Whitesnake woman" was planned for the pre-fame Claudia Schiffer, but the night before the shoot the plan fell apart.
-As such Callner called Coverdale to discuss changes on the story boards, but seeing the attractiveness of Coverdale's future wife Tawny Kitaen she was chosen to be play the role.
+As such Callner called Coverdale to discuss changes on the story boards, but seeing the attractiveness of Coverdale's future wife Tawny Kitaen she was chosen to play the role.
 Part of the video's set design was Coverdale's idea inspired by Elvis Presley's movie Jailhouse Rock, but "it's like much more idealized prison cells, but this was done with a big full moon.
 And the band was fantastic – they sold the song brilliantly".
+The band in the music video is not the same as on the audio track.
+Of the original band that recorded the song, only vocalist David Coverdale appears.
+Studio bassist Neil Murray was replaced with Rudy Sarzo in the video, drummer Aynsley Dunbar was replaced by Tommy Aldridge, and guitarist John Sykes was replaced by Adrian Vandenberg and Vivian Campbell.

-Legacy
+Comparison to Led Zeppelin

-In 2009, the track was named the 27th best hard rock song of all time by VH1.
+The song sparked comparison with Led Zeppelin.
+Some have claimed Coverdale copied Led Zeppelin's "Black Dog" and "Whole Lotta Love".
+David Coverdale has denied this, stating that the song structure and the main riff were inspired by "Jailhouse Rock" and Jeff Beck's "Rice Pudding", respectively.
+In 1987, responding to the claims Coverdale jokingly stated "I guess it's quite a compliment to be placed in a class like that."